-What is a depressant exactly?
 CNS depressants, sometimes referred to as sedatives and tranquilizers, are substances that “depress” or slow down the functioning of the nervous system.
 This is because depressants tend to slow down the cellular functioning, which in turn, leads to sedation and calmness.

 - Trouble concentrating